1. BidX Knowledge Base

 Based on this, one of the following action types can then be defined:

-Products can be paused or activated (status change), for campaigns the daily budget and bids can also be changed (boost).
+Products can be paused or activated (status change).
+For campaigns you can choose, if the daily budget or bids or the budget and bids should be changed (boost).

 Note: Every time a boost is applied to a campaign - whether via a schedule or manually - bid adjustments are made.